peterbruun/tmle_donor_sex_study/README.md

 # tmle_donor_sex_study

-Analyses code to reproduce the study: "Targeted Learning and Emulated Trials Determining the Effect of Donor Sex on Red Blood Cell Transfused Patient Mortality"
+Analyses code to reproduce the study: "Estimating the effect of donor sex on red blood cell transfused patient mortality: a retrospective cohort study using a targeted learning and emulated trials-based approach"